-Type of Link lcon(s) Description For Linking Procedures, See Linking two assets directly Source @ Used to create a hyperlink to the target asset from the referring asset.
-"To Create a Hypertext Link to Another Asset," on page 178 Source @ Used to dynamically include the previewable content of one asset in another.
-"To Link Two Assets by Inclusion," on page 181 1. · · · · · · · · · · · · · · · · · · · 2 1 1.
+Type of Link lcon(s) Description For Linking Procedures, See Linking two assets directly Source @ Source Used to create a hyperlink to the target asset from the referring asset.
+"To Create a Hypertext Link to Another Asset," on page 176 Add asset link F Source Include asset Used to dynamically include the previewable content of one asset in another.
+"To Link Two Assets by Inclusion," on page 179 Link two assets via an image asset 1.
 Include asset 2.
 Add asset link 1.
-The Include asset icon is used to include an image from the "My List" node into the referring asset's FCKEditor enabled field.
-2. Once the image is included, the Add asset link icon is used to hyperlink the image to another asset.
-"Linking via an Image from the "My List" Node," on page 187 2 1 1.
 Pick an image to include 2.
 Add asset link 1.
+The Include asset icon is used to include an image from the "My List" node into the referring asset's FCKEditor enabled field.
+"Linking via an Image from the "My List" Node," on page 185 2.
+Once the image is included, the Add asset link icon is used to hyperlink the image to another asset.
+1. Pick an image to include 1.
 The Pick an image to include icon is used to include an image from the "Image Picker," into the referring asset's FCKEditor enabled field.
 2. Once the image is included, the Add asset link icon is used to hyperlink the image to the target asset.
-"Linking via an Image from the Image Picker," on page 191
+"Linking via an Image from the Image Picker," on page 189